The Vale, Chelsea

 The Vale is a street in Chelsea, London.

-It runs roughly north to south, from a junction with Elm Park Road and Elm Park Gardens (effectively its northern continuation) to a t-junction in the south where it meets the King's Road.
+It runs roughly north to south, from a junction with Elm Park Road and Elm Park Gardens (effectively its northern continuation) to a T-junction in the south where it meets the King's Road.

-In December 2022, it was reckoned to be the eighth most expensive street in England.
+In December 2022, it was reckoned to be the eighth most expensive street in the United Kingdom.

-Most of the west side, 3-29 The Vale is grade II listed.
-This includes no 27, The Russian House, the facade of which is a Russian dacha built for a "turn-of-the-century exhibition" at The Crystal Palace between 1890-1900, then bought by the architect F. E. Williams, then relocated, transformed and extended from c.
-1911-1913.
+Most of the west side, 3-29 The Vale, is Grade II listed.
+This includes no 27, The Russian House, the facade of which is a Russian dacha built for a "turn-of-the-century exhibition" at The Crystal Palace between 1890 and 1900.
+After the exhibition it was bought by the architect F. E. Williams and was subsequently relocated, transformed and extended from c.
+1911 to c.
+1913.
 It was listed for sale in 2016 at £16 million.